Acatenango Overnight Group Activity

 • Hat, Gloves & Buff or Scarf

-• Camping equipment (cabins, sleeping bag, mat)
+• Basic Camping equipment (cabins, sleeping bag, mat)

 • 4 Meals (Breakfast day 1, Lunch, Dinner, Breakfast day 2)